A128K21/MineShield-Proxy/README.md

 ## Features

 - **High Performance:**
-  Built with Rust and Rayon for efficient concurrency and low-latency networking.
+  Built with Rust for efficient concurrency and low-latency networking.

 - **Dynamic Configuration:**
   Uses a YAML configuration file for easy setup of redirections and advanced features.
 If no config exists, a default one is automatically generated.